-Rather than taking Griffith to the closest emergency room, Houghton Lake EMS contacted Mercy Hospital Grayling which approved the bypass protocol to take Griffith directly to MidMichigan Medical Center–Midland, the closest Percutaneous Coronary Intervention (PCI) Center.
-Upon arrival at the Medical Center, she was immediately rushed to the Cath Lab where a cardiac catheterization was performed to locate the artery blockages and re-establish blood flow.
+Rather than taking Janet to the closest emergency room, Houghton Lake EMS contacted Mercy Hospital Grayling, which approved the bypass protocol to take her directly to MidMichigan Medical Center–Midland, the closest Percutaneous Coronary Intervention (PCI) Center.
+Upon arrival at the Medical Center, Janet was immediately rushed to the Cath Lab, where a cardiac catheterization was performed to locate the artery blockages and re-establish blood flow.

 “We have set a target of less than or equal to 120 minutes for first medical contact to balloon intervention for patients who would have otherwise been taken to a hospital without the capability to perform definitive coronary procedures,” said Dr. Lauer.
 “By following these recommendations, the patient’s chance of recovery without loss of heart muscle or long-term complications is very high.”

-After Dr. Lauer reestablished blood flow to Griffith’s heart, she spent two nights in the hospital prior to returning to her busy life.
+After Dr. Lauer reestablished blood flow to Janet’s heart, she spent two nights in the hospital prior to returning to her busy life.

-A week after the procedure, Griffith went back to her part-time job as a floral designer.
+A week after the procedure Janet went back to her part-time job as a floral designer.
 “At first I felt very tired and told my boss I might have to sit down every once in a while, which I did,” she said.

 With state protocols now in place, MidMichigan Health’s STEMI Alert Program is approved for up to a 90-minute patient transport time to MidMichigan Medical Center–Midland.
 To ensure the overall success of the program, MidMichigan Medical Center EMS actively collaborates with other area EMS providers to provide ongoing training and support.
 These include Houghton Lake EMS, Denton Township Ambulance Service, Mobile Medical Response (MMR) and Bay Medical EMS.
 Those interested in more information on MidMichigan’s EMS Heart Attack Alert Program may visit www.midmichigan.org/stemi.